diogotcorreia/master-thesis/docs/content/ch01-introduction.typ

 to class pollution.
 It is, however, not aimed at identifying consequences of said pollution in specific programs, but only in general as a motivation for this work, as per @rq-causes-consequences[].

+== Contributions

+// TODO: go back to research questions, provide an answer
+// say which section it is discussed in

+#text(fill: red, lorem(50))

 == Structure of the Thesis